A new family of bijections for planar maps: Introduction

 where $Q_g(n,f)$ is the number of rooted maps of genus $g$ with $n$ edges and $f$ faces.
 Taking $f=1$ in \eqref{CC}, one recovers the famous Harer-Zagier recurrence \cite{HZ}.

 Finding bijections for formulas arising from the KP hierarchy on maps would allow us to understand maps in greater depth, but for now it is still mainly an open problem.
-The only special case of \eqref{CC} and \eqref{GJ} for which a bijective proof is known is the case of one-faced maps \cite{CFF}.
+The only special case of \eqref{GJ} and \eqref{CC} for which a bijective proof is known is the case of one-faced maps \cite{CFF}.

-\textbf{Contributions of this article.} In this paper, we present bijective proofs for the planar case (g=0) of Goulden-Jackson and Carrell-Chapuy formulas \eqref{CC} and \eqref{GJ}.
+\textbf{Contributions of this article.} In this paper, we present bijective proofs for the planar case ($g=0$) of Goulden--Jackson and Carrell--Chapuy formulas \eqref{GJ} and \eqref{CC}.
 Note that contrarily to the one-faced case which is linear, the planar formulas are, as in the general case, quadratic.

-We actually prove a more general formula on precubic maps (see \cref{sec:def} for a definition) which implies Goulden-Jackson formula \eqref{GJ}.
-The Carrell-Chapuy formula \eqref{CC} comes from two separate (but somehow related by their bijective proofs) formulas that were not predicted by the KP hierarchy, one of them being a generalization of the famous R\'emy bijection on trees \cite{Remy} to all planar maps (see formulas \eqref{cut-slide} and \eqref{remy}).
+We actually prove a more general formula on precubic maps (see Section \ref{sec:def} for a definition) which implies the Goulden--Jackson formula \eqref{GJ}.
+The Carrell--Chapuy formula \eqref{CC} comes from two separate (but somehow related by their bijective proofs) formulas that were not predicted by the KP hierarchy, one of them being a generalization of the famous R\'emy bijection on plane trees \cite{Remy} to all planar maps (see formulas \eqref{cut-slide} and \eqref{remy}).

-Our bijections rely on a particular exploration of the map and on a "cut and slide" operation.
-Although non-local, this operation allows us to keep track of the degrees of the vertices (see \cref{sec:deg}).
-We also take a first step towards the higher genus case by proving the Goulden-Jackson formula for two-faced maps in any genus (see \cref{sec:twofaces}).
+Our bijections rely on a particular exploration of the map and on a "cut-and-slide" operation.
+Although non-local, this operation allows us to keep track of the degrees of the vertices (see Section \ref{sec:deg}, Theorem \ref{thm_degrees}).
+We also take a first step towards the higher genus case by proving the Goulden-Jackson formula for two-faced maps in any genus (see Section \ref{sec:twofaces} for a sketched proof).

 \textbf{Comments and related works.} The bijective study of planar maps is a well understood topic, especially thanks to bijections with tree-like objects.
 However, as far as we know, our bijection is not equivalent to those bijections (although certain similarities can be observed, such as a search of the dual map, DFS in our case, BFS in the bijections above).
-A related cut and slide operation appeared in \cite{Bettinelli}, but it is different from ours (see Remark \ref{rem} for more details).
+A related cut-and-slide operation appeared in \cite{Bettinelli}, but it is different from ours (see Remark \ref{rem} for more details).